CALEDONIA INVESTMENTS PLC

 References to “Caledonia”, “we”, “us” or “our” are references to Caledonia Investments plc and its consolidated group entities.

 It is important to us that we protect the privacy of personal information and for you to know what type of information we collect and how we treat information we may receive from you.
-This policy applies to personal information held about business and prospective business contacts, suppliers and prospective suppliers, website users, individuals associated with our investments and prospective investments and all other persons about whom Caledonia holds information.
+This policy applies to personal information held about website users.
+A separate policy which applies to personal information held about business and prospective business contacts, suppliers and prospective suppliers, individual associated with our investments and prospective investments and all other persons about whom we hold information about is available on request.

 The types of information we collect from you